machaao/machaao-samples/index.rst

 * Using the Send Message API, the mini app or the chat bot can then respond to the person directly on the Partner App via our Platform APIs

-As Darren Yau - Our lead chat bot developer puts it aptly, “If you already have a Facebook Messenger based chatbot you can seamlessly launch and expose your bot on millions of android devices within days if not hours!”

 The MessengerX Platform is FREE for developers looking to build highly engaging consumer based chat apps.

-In fact, you earn per incoming message your bots process!
+In fact, you earn 💰 per incoming message your bots process!

 .. figure:: _static/images/my_bots.png
    :scale: 25 %